alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

-Interfaces use extends for inheritance.
+Interface use extends for inheritance.

 Types can achieve similar results with intersection types (&).